 - Managing Manpower Better:

 When a business suddenly starts to grow, manpower requirement is also increased to handle the operations.
-So an inventory forecasting report helps the organisation be better prepared for a sudden growth in future inventory with a proper manpower planning in place.
-For example in the case of subscription business, if the inventory is going to shoot up in few weeks’ time, the recruitment effort have to start immediately in order to be able to fulfil the inventory.
+So an inventory forecasting report helps the organization be better prepared for a sudden growth in future inventory with a proper manpower planning in place.
+For example in the case of a subscription business, if the inventory is going to shoot up in few weeks’ time, the recruitment effort has to start immediately in order to be able to fulfill the inventory.

 - Better Pricing and Promotion Strategy:

 With a better co-ordinated and planned promotion strategy always yields better results.
 With integrated distributor-level promotions and related forecasts helps to improve the flow of goods.
 It also achieves better results in terms of availability and stock fill rates.

 When you know exactly when and how much you are required to order; the negotiation becomes easier for you.
 The supplier is also aware of the kind of business he can expect from you and hence gives you a better price.
 By having a negotiation based on logic and research you are positioning yourself as a credible customer who wants to have a long-term relationship rather than one-off spot buy.

 Forecasting is very helpful with Product Management, Marketing and Product Design planning.
 Decisions on promotions, pricing and purchasing are made with data derived from inventory forecasting.
 This has a positive impact on the sales and profit margin.

 Benefits of using Inventory Forecasting with software like EasyEcom:

 - With inventory aging report, we can identify stale inventory.
 End of season sales offers can be created for such inventory to free up the working capital